Cranberry Orange Fig Compote

 4. Serve the compote warm or chilled.
 It will keep for at least a week, covered and refrigerated.

-Recipes by Cheryl Alters Jamison / Story by Julia Platt Leonard / Styling by Keith Recker / Photography by Tira Howard
+Recipes by Cheryl Alters Jamison / Styling by Keith Recker and Julia Platt Leonard / Photography by Tira Howard / Thanks to Brad Furry and Bradyn Furry

 A footer photo with a black background and subscribe info and button